Best T-Shirt Shop

 John K. King Used and Rare Books

-As the market for e-readers expands, a place such as John King's become even more hallowed.
-But to be fair, King's has always been rather singular — four floors of a former glove factory are filled with nearly one million books, quietly exuding the power and possibility of the written word into the still, spacious rooms.
-It's the kind of soul you can't find by staring at a screen — although King's vast catalogue of rare and collectible books can be searched using an online database.
+As the market for e-readers expands, a place such as John King’s becomes even more hallowed.
+But to be fair, King’s has always been rather singular — four floors of a former glove factory are filled with nearly one million books, quietly exuding the power and possibility of the written word into the still, spacious rooms.
+It’s the kind of soul you can’t find by staring at a screen, although King’s vast catalog of rare and collectible books can be searched using an online database.

 Best Indie Bookstore in the Suburbs

-Although it hasn't even been around for two years, UHF already ranks as one of the best record shops in metro Detroit (and not just 'cause our readers say so).
-The store homes in on quality new and used vinyl, including pristine rarities and an ample local section.
-Dollar bins, used CDs and DVDs, hip merch and frequent in-store performances courtesy of local acts round out UHF's irresistible cool.
+Although it hasn’t even been around for three years, UHF already ranks as one of the best record shops in metro Detroit (and not just ‘cause our readers say so).
+The store sells quality new and used vinyl, including pristine rarities and an ample local section.
+Dollar bins, used CDs and DVDs, hip merchandise and frequent in-store performances courtesy of local acts round out UHF’s irresistible cool.

-This past summer, two employees purchased Encore from its longtime owner Peter Dale.
-Besides tweaking the name — Encore Recordings is now Encore Records, the new owners haven't changed the place much, to the relief of music lovers everywhere.
+Two summers ago, two employees purchased Encore from its longtime owner Peter Dale.
+Besides tweaking the name — Encore Recordings is now Encore Records — the new owners haven’t changed the place much, to the relief of music lovers everywhere.
 The shop still features floor-to-ceiling shelves chock-full of new and used vinyl and CDs, including rare gems and a large number of jazz and classical titles.
-The store's large collection of music-related books, posters, handbills and other paper ephemera also remains intact.
+The store’s large collection of music-related books, posters, handbills and other paper ephemera also remains intact.

 Best Store for Musical Instruments

-This frequent readers' pick offers all the latest gear by the biggest names, as well as a mammoth used selection and online access to the rare and valuable guitars of vintage collections located in Nashville, New York and Hollywood.
-Shoppers can get merch for a steal thanks to clearances on already competitive prices; expert and experienced staff, repair services, online shopping with free shipping, contests and other events just sweeten the deals.
+This frequent readers’ pick offers all the latest gear by the biggest names, as well as a mammoth used selection and online access to the rare and valuable guitars of vintage collections located in Nashville, New York and Hollywood.
+Shoppers can get merchandise for a steal thanks to clearances on already competitive prices.
+Expert and experienced staff, repair services, online shopping with free shipping, contests and other events just sweeten the deals.

 Best Bicycle Shop in Detroit